vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 With this activated, restart your server and your page refreshes automatically whenever you change content on the page, styles or behaviour.
 Life saver, trust me!

 ### Attention!
 Word of caution.
-If you have another local server running LiveReload may not play ball.
-So you’d need to kill that server for now.
-Weird bug to hunt down if you don’t expect this.
+If you have another local server running, LiveReload may not play ball.
+So you’d need to kill that other server for now.
+Weird bug to hunt down if you don’t expect ports being already taken.
+Also, sometimes killing the Wi-Fi and restarting the server solved local host issues.
+But to be honest I don’t remember if I ran into that issue in the past with Middleman or Jekyll.
+Anyway, keep it in mind.

 ### Organizing Posts

 When you look where articles are stored right now, you’ll quickly realize that this organization directly under **/source** becomes very quickly very tedious.
-After the third article that is stored there things get messy.
+Couple of articles and you drown in posts.
+No need to be that messy.
 What we can do is create a dirctory under /source for all your posts, move your article(s) in there and let Middleman know where to find them.

 **Shell**